Jim Marshall (defensive end): Legacy and Hall of Fame case

-Many of Marshall's teammates, coaches, and opponents have spoken highly of his play and leadership.
+Many of Marshall's teammates, coaches and opponents have spoken highly of his play and leadership.
 Bud Grant, not one to give undue praise, repeatedly lauded Marshall as the best he ever coached saying "He's the greatest Viking we ever had."
 In 1974, Norm Van Brocklin said Marshall "was the best football player I had at Minnesota".
 Ron Yary said "He made me into a better football player because I wanted to play for Jim, I didn't want to let him down."
 Fran Tarkenton said "Jim Marshall set the tone for how this franchise goes today".

-His fellow Purple People Eater teammates have lauded Jim as well.
-Alan Page said "If you looked in the dictionary and tried to find the definition of a football player Jim Marshall's picture would be there."
+His fellow Purple People Eater teammates have praised Jim as well.
+Alan Page said "If you looked in the dictionary and tried to find the definition of a football player, Jim Marshall's picture would be there."
 Carl Eller added "Jim, more than anything, inspiration all through my career."
 Gary Larsen put it most succinctly, "Captain Jim, everybody looked up to him."

 Paul Wiggin, a fellow defensive end on the 1960 Browns and a longtime coach and scout added "I studied 30 great linemen at that time, both inside and outside players, and at the end of that Jim Marshall, in my opinion, was the most natural and best football player of all of them."
 Wiggin also touched on Bud Grants admiration for Jim, saying "if Bud Grant thinks that much of you, you probably belong in the Hall of Fame."

 Gale Sayers, Hall of Fame running back for the Chicago Bears, told NFL Films "He was just as Good as Carl Eller.
 No question about it."
 In 1999, Jim Langer, Hall of Fame Miami Dolphins center, wrote a letter to a fan where he said "Jim Marshall is truly one of the great players in NFL history."
 NFL Films co-founder Steve Sabol said "No player in the history of the game ever played harder, longer than Jim Marshall.